tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/inspecting-manipulating-data.md

 You'll notice in the code above that we include the option, ```stringsAsFactors=FALSE```.
 If this was set to ```TRUE``` it would coerce your character columns into factor columns and this isn't always desired.
 So here we explicitly say ```stringsAsFactors=FALSE``` to be safe.

+??? question "Use `?read.table()` to find the argument you need to use to specify whether or not you want to include row names.
+What is the name of this argument?"
+    - RowNames
+    - row.names
+    - row_names

 ### read.xlsx()

 While files like the ones mentioned above are popular, so are excel spreadsheets.
 So it is worth mentioning how to read in excel data as well: